pensjonatus/flash-fiction/blog/kevin.md

 ---
-title: 'Kevin'
+title: Kevin
 date: '2012-09-20'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Kevin was a weird kid and I could never relate to him.
 There was a bunch of us